pga61/write-your-own-web-store-in-hours/STEP-A-COMPLETION.md

 # 🕵️ What's missing?

-This workshop has given you the basics to understand how to use Auth0 Actions to provide additional glue to connect your usres with other third-party systems, like Stripe.
+This workshop has given you the basics to understand how to use Auth0 Actions to provide additional glue to connect your users with other third-party systems, like Stripe.
 It is designed to give you a comprehension of the possibilities, but it not intended to be production ready code.

 There are places where error handling could have been added.
 Just for example, when the `buy` endpoint is called, we don't handle issues where the access token doesn't contain a `stripe_customer_id`.
 Also, we're not locking API function calls to their expected HTTP Methods.
 There are many options for improving the resillience of this code, which I'll leave for you to discover.